How To Get A Paid Internship

 They get the question, "Where can I find an internship?" all the time.
 They are the best people to connect you to which places are hiring students and can help you get your job application in order.
 There might even be workshops on interview skills, resume editing, or headshots.
-Check into the CSUDH Career Center here.
+Check our your school's career center for additional information.

 2. Ask and grow your personal network

 It's time to think about who you know, who they know, where they work, and who they may know is hiring.
 Getting a job through personal connections has become increasingly common.
 People you know (classmates, parents, mentors, professors, campus organization members, and their networks) want to see you succeed and will help.
-Ask around and set up informal meetups.
-Look at "social" events on CSUDH Toro Link page for networking meetups.
+Ask around and set up informal chats.
+Look at "social" events on Eventbrite, MeetUp and (most importantly) LinkedIn for networking groups and meetups.

 You can also try informational interviewing.
 Informational interviewing is a way to ask a person in a field you’re interested in about their educational and career experiences.
 Reach out to someone who you’d like to know more about, set up a time to meet, and have questions prepared to learn more about them.
 Making this type of effort shows your desire to learn/grow.
 In the future if appropriate opportunities open up, this professional could remember you for them.